Mastering the Inbox: 7 Actionable Tips to Beat Email Overload

 📩

-2. Use tools to manage your inbox
+2. Use labels and other tools to manage your inbox

 3. Use the Three D’s: Delete, Delegate, Do